iphone boy mirror selfie aesthetic

 Iphone Boy Mirror Selfie Aesthetic

-Understanding the Aesthetic
+Understanding the aesthetic

 Why is it popular?
 Well, it feels real.
 People love seeing the raw, unfiltered side of someone’s life.